The Quantum Self-Consistent Harmonic Approximation: A Unified Framework for Quantum Spin System: Results

 For $S = 1/2$, the quantum correction reaches its maximum with $\Lambda(0) \approx 2.15$, whereas $\Lambda(T)$ approaches unity as $S$ significantly exceeds 1, in accordance with theoretical expectations.

 To verify the efficacy of the QSCHA, we employ this formalism to examine the critical temperature transitions across various well-documented magnetic models.
 In Table (\ref{tab.MC}), we present the data pertaining to the $S=1/2$ XY and Heisenberg models, derived from MC simulations, LSW analysis via the HP formalism, the conventional SCHA, and the novel QSCHA.
-The HP results were ascertained by identifying the temperature at which the magnetization $\langle S^x\rangle=S-N^{-1}\sum_q n_q$ becomes null, whereas the SCHA results are interpreted as the temperature at which a discontinuous change in $\rho$ occurs.
+The HP results were ascertained by identifying the temperature at which the transverse magnetization $m_\perp=S-N^{-1}\sum_q n_q$ becomes null, whereas the SCHA results are interpreted as the temperature at which a discontinuous change in $\rho$ occurs.
 The QSCHA yields superior results, whereas the LSW theory predicts critical temperatures that are approximately twice as high as the anticipated values.
 As previously discussed, neglecting magnon interactions near the critical temperature is not a scientifically valid approach, resulting in the poor results obtained.
 Superior outcomes are achieved when quartic or higher-order terms are incorporated; nevertheless, the implementation of interactions within the HP formalism exhibits greater complexity compared to the QSCHA framework.

-In Table (\ref{tab.exp}), we present a comparative analysis of the theoretical predictions derived from the LSW theory, the conventional SCHA, and the QSCHA against empirical measurements of the critical temperature for three magnetic materials exhibiting a SC lattice structure.
-In this Table, \ce{La_{0.7} Pb_{0.3} MnO_3} is identified as an FM, whereas \ce{RbMnF_3} and \ce{KMnF_3} are classified as AFM materials.
-The determination of critical temperatures was conducted following the procedure previously described.
-For optimal accuracy in results, the exchange coupling constant $J$ was computed via analysis of spectrum curve energies.
-Given the linear dependency of energy on $J$, the least squares fitting method was employed to determine the value of $J$.
+In Table (\ref{tab.exp}), we present a comparative analysis of the theoretical predictions derived from LSW theory, the conventional SCHA, and the QSCHA against empirical measurements of the critical temperature for three magnetic materials exhibiting an SC lattice structure.
+In this Table, the compounds \ce{KMnF_3} and \ce{RbMnF_3} are classified as nearly isotropic AFM materials.
+The determination of critical temperatures was conducted following the previously described procedure.
+For optimal accuracy in the results, the exchange coupling constant $J$ was computed via spectrum curve analysis.
+Given the linear dependency of energy on $J$, the least-squares fitting method was employed to determine the value of $J$.
 Specifically, within the LSW framework, the critical temperature $T_c$ was determined utilizing the constant derived from the equation:

 where $\epsilon_i$ denotes the energies corresponding to the wave-vector $\mathbf{q}_i$, and the sum is performed over the experimental dataset.
-All investigated compounds are almost isotropic, and we neglect any anisotropic effects.